casdoor/casdoor-website/docs/how-to-connect/access_token.md

 ## How to use AccessToken

 You can use AccessToken to access Casdoor APIs that require authentication, here is `/api/userinfo` for example.
+This one is when we only use "openid" scope to get userinfo endpoint.

 1. Query parameter